REX (architecture firm): Projects

+2050 M Street NW, an office building in downtown Washington, D.C.

 Ongoing projects include the Performing Arts Center at the World Trade Center, an 7,400 m2 building for the production and premiering of theater, dance, music, musical theater, opera, and film works; the Mercedes-Benz Future Lab in Stuttgart, Germany, a 10,200 m2 public showcase for the brand's impact on mobility and a factory for debating the future; a 4,300 m2 private residence on Long Island; 2050 M Street, a new office building in Washington, DC, and a performing arts center at Brown University.